 NV Energy Net Metering in Las Vegas

-NV Energy credits excess solar generation from Las Vegas homes under Nevada's net metering rules, at roughly ~70–90% of retail of the retail rate.
+NV Energy credits excess solar generation from Las Vegas homes under Nevada's modified net metering (~70–90% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Nevada net metering rules →

 How Much Do Solar Panels Cost in Las Vegas?